tbh-nine/tredjepartsapps/README.md

 npm run prettierfix
 ```

-When development is finished, upload Applikation.vue to Git repository and send it to review
+When development is finished, upload Applikation.vue to Git repository and send it to review.